vincenttrosky/vincenttrosky.github.io/content/authors/admin/_index.md

 ## About Me

-I am a mechanical and robotics engineer with a passion for developing complete robotic systems that solve real-world problems.
+Hello!
+Welcome to my project portfolio!
+I'm Vincent, a mechanical and robotics engineer with a passion for developing complete robotic systems that solve real-world problems.
 I recently gradauted from Illinois Institute of Technology with a Master's degree in Autonomous Systems and Robotics.
 I have strong backgrounds in mechanical design, mechatronics, manufacturing, and most recently, robotics software and controls engineering.

-I am currently working to design and control a mini bipedal limit-cycle walker in the Nonsmooth Robotics Lab at Illinois Tech.
+My two primary projects right now include (1) a mobile robot capable of SLAM and object-tracking and (2) a mini bipedal limit-cycle walker in the Nonsmooth Robotics Lab at Illinois Tech.